omegat-org/omegat/doc_src/Readme.txt

 https://sourceforge.net/projects/saxon/files/saxon6/6.5.5/
 Unzip the downloaded package and put it in your prefered location.
 The example below uses the /Applications/ folder.

-If you use Macports, the build.xml settings are:
+If you use Macports, the doc_src_paths.xml settings are:

     <property name="fop.home" value="/opt/local/share/java/fop/1.0" />
     <property name="dbk" value="/opt/local/share/xsl/docbook-xsl" />